-Sending sexually explicit photos by cell phone -- more common among teens than you might thinkJune 13th, 2012 in Health /
+Sending sexually explicit photos by cell phone -- more common among teens than you might thinkJune 13, 2012 in Medicine & Health / Health

 A significant number of teenagers are sending and receiving sexually explicit cell phone photos, often with little, if any, awareness of the possible psychological, interpersonal, and sometimes legal consequences of doing so.
 Even many of those who believe there could be serious legal consequences are undeterred and still choose to engage in 'sexting'.
 These findings by Donald Strassberg, from the University of Utah (US), and colleagues are published online in Springer's journal Archives of Sexual Behavior.